 - Close a gap?

 - Creation of new routes?

 - Removal of barrier to mobility?

-- Other Improvements to existing routes?
+- Other improvements to existing routes?

+- Implements a non-infrastructure program?

-- "Need" must be considered in the context of the "Potential for increased walking and bicycling" - "The proposed project will address" must be considered in all of the following "needs": - the lack of connectivity, - o the lack of mobility for non-motorized users, - o local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
+- "Need" must be considered in the context of the "potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - o the lack of connectivity, - o the lack of mobility for non-motorized users, - o local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential of receiving full points as long as it can fully meet the scoring criteria.
 It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need.